68publishers/tracy-git-version/docs/advanced-guide.md

 ### Custom commands and handlers

-Commands must implements an interface `SixtyEightPublishers\TracyGitVersionPanel\Repository\GitCommandInterface` and handlers must implements an interface `SixtyEightPublishers\TracyGitVersionPanel\Repository\GitCommandHandlerInterface`.
+Commands must implements an interface `SixtyEightPublishers\TracyGitVersion\Repository\GitCommandInterface` and handlers must implements an interface `SixtyEightPublishers\TracyGitVersion\Repository\GitCommandHandlerInterface`.

 Also, there are these two interfaces for handlers: